IrinaCristali/IrinaCristali.github.io/_pages/about.md

 </div></p>

 <p><div style="text-align: justify">
-Prior to Duke, I was born and raised in Bucharest, Romania, where I nurtured my passion for rigorous proofs and arguments by participating in math contests and olympiads.
+Prior to Duke, I was born and raised in Bucharest, Romania, where I nurtured my passion for finding rigorous proofs and explanations, by participating in numerous math contests and olympiads.
 </div></p>